SIDN/ietf-rpp-core/src/draft-wullink-rpp-core.md

 ## Version 01 to 02

+- Changed domain name used for hostnames from "*.example.org" to "*.example"
 - Merged the RPP-EPP-Code and RPP-Code headers into a single RPP-Code header
 - Update the RPP-Authorization header to match the HTTP Authorization header format